The algebraic boundary of the sonc cone: Sonc-supports

 \subsection{Truncations and the location of singular loci}

 Let $A'$ be a subset of $A$, with set of simplicial circuits $C'$.
 We define the \struc{\emph{truncation}} of a sonc-decomposition

 to the subset $A'$ to be the sonc-decomposition

 It is important to note that the truncation depends on the sonc-decomposition.
-That is, truncation is not a well-defined operator on $\R^A$.
-The most interesting truncations are to \struc{\emph{extremal}} subsets of $A$; that is, subsets of the form $A_F = A \cap F$, where $F \preccurlyeq \cN(A)$.
+That is, truncation is \emph{not} a well-defined operator on $\R^A$.
+Rather, it should be seen as en operation on the parameter space of the space of all sonc-decompositions with a given sonc-support.
+The most interesting truncations are to \struc{\emph{extremal}} subsets of $A$; that is, subsets of the form $A_F = A \cap F$, where $F$ is a face of the Newton polytope $\cN(A)$.

 \begin{lemma} Assume that $A$ has a relative interior point and that $f \in \R^A$ has $\ssp(f) = C$.
 Let $F \preccurlyeq \cN(A)$ be a face of $\cN(A)$.
-Let $g$ be a truncation of a sonc-decomposition of $f$ to the face $F$ such that the Newton polytope of $g$ is $\cN(A\cap F)$.
+Let $g$ be a truncation of a sonc-decomposition of $f$ to the face $F$, such that the Newton polytope of $g$ is $\cN(A\cap F)$.
 Then,

 \end{lemma}

 \begin{proof} We can assume that $\cN(A)$ is full dimensional, in which case $\sing(f) = \bw$ is a point.
 By Proposition \ref{pro:AllCircuitsSingularPoint}, we have that $\bw = \sing(f) \subset \sing(g)$.
 Hence, using \eqref{eqn:SingularLocus}, we find that $\sing(g) = \bw + \Aff(F)^{\perp}$. \end{proof}